Dust to Dust,

 by J. W. Cassandra

-My poem, entitled Dust to Dust," is a haunting and at the same time, impulsive meditation on mortality and divine justice.
-The poem explores the confrontation between a 'contemned nobody' and a self-consuming power, employing archaic, biblical cadences.
-It is a poem of ultimate reckoning, where every curse finds its way back to its origin, and every soul returns to the dust, to the eternal silence.
+My poem, entitled "Dust to Dust," is a haunting and, at the same time, impulsive meditation on mortality and divine justice.
+The poem explores the confrontation between a 'contemned nobody' and an anonymous power, employing archaic, biblical cadences.
+These cadences can be seen in the last two verses, closing the stanzas.
+While in the first two stanzas the tense is present, the first half of the repetitive lines of the last two stanzas becomes the past tense: this moment carries finality.
+From his own fate, the lyrical self reaches the hostile power, and from there to the eternal.
+The poem is a final reckoning, where every curse finds its way back to its origin, and the lyrical self sets divine justice against the oppressive power as a certainty.

 I, the contemned nobody